Kunle Adeyemi: Makoko Floating School & Water Architecture

 Makoko Floating School (2013): The Prototype

-The Makoko Floating School was a prototype floating structure for the historic water community of Makoko on the Lagos lagoon — a settlement of approximately 100,000 people living in structures on stilts over the water.
-The school was 220 square meters, supported by 256 plastic drums, and designed as “a pilot project taking an innovative approach to address the community’s social and physical needs in view of the impact of climate change and a rapidly urbanizing African context.”4
+The Makoko Floating School was a prototype floating structure for the historic water community of Makoko on the Lagos lagoon, a settlement of approximately 100,000 people living in structures on stilts over the water.
+The school occupied 220 square meters, rode on 256 plastic drums, and served as “a pilot project taking an innovative approach to address the community’s social and physical needs in view of the impact of climate change and a rapidly urbanizing African context.”4

 The school collapsed in 2016 after heavy rain.
-NLÉ published a comprehensive FAQ response rather than treating the collapse as a failure to be hidden.
-The collapse was data: it revealed which structural assumptions held and which did not.
-The subsequent iterations incorporated those findings.
+NLÉ published a detailed FAQ response rather than treating the collapse as a failure to hide.
+The collapse yielded data: it revealed which structural assumptions held and which did not.
+Subsequent iterations incorporated those findings.

 “The innovation of Makoko Floating School came not only from us, but largely from the community itself,” Adeyemi said.
 “We were simply agents to compose those ideas into a new form or an improvement of what’s already existing.”1